Gullimama/bojr/README.md

 ### INSTRUCTIONS FOR CANDIDATES
 1. Install the [DevSpaces Chrome browser extension](https://chrome.google.com/webstore/detail/devspaces-dev-environment/dmbijlfedfamdpenajngckdlehjighfi?hl=en)
-2. Copy the BOJR repository into your own GitHub account (*make sure your new repo is private*).
+2. Copy the BOJR repository into your own GitHub account (*make sure your new repo is private*)
 3. Click on the DevSpaces button that appears above (*top right*) your copied repo to launch the IDE
 4. Analyze and identify the root causes of the following two issues and add your fixes to the code (*See Debugging in DevSpaces below for more*)
-5. Submit your fixes as a pull request in GitHub
+5. Submit both fixes as a SINGLE pull request
 6. Add '[insert trilogy user that will be used to evaluate candidate submissions in GH]' as a collaborator and share the link to your PR as your submission response

 ### Real Work Analysis